- Monitoring your Wi-Fi's traffic, speed, and signal strength is easy to do with the right tool.

 - You can read more recommendations for software in our dedicated Software section.

-To avoid the disappointment of searching a program of this kind, we have prepared for you a list with the best WiFi scanners available nowadays.
+To avoid the disappointment of searching for a program of this kind, we have prepared for you a list of the best Wi-Fi scanners available nowadays.

 This tool is developed by one of the biggest network security company in the world.
 It will let you maintain an overview of all your devices that are connected to a wireless network.

 It will help you check the speed, load, traffic, status, signal strength of your routers.
 Basically, it is your best friend when you need to check what’s happening on your Wi-Fi pipes.

 First, of all, PRTG will allow you to see when your routers are not available so you could fix this and re-establish the Wi-Fi connection.